How Irving Penn ‘changed the way people saw the world’

 ‘These photos also perform consistently at auction,’ says Jones, ‘albeit typically at a more accessible price point than prints of his most glamorous and recognised fashion images.
 The combination of famous photographer and famous sitter is one that appeals to many collectors.’

-In the 1950s, Penn adopted a second signature style for capturing celebrities: shooting their faces close-up.
+In the 1950s, Penn adopted a second signature style for capturing celebrities: photographing their faces close-up.
 Among the standouts is that from 1957 of Pablo Picasso, the Spaniard’s wide-open left eye seeming almost to float between his upturned collar and the brim of his hat.

-Flowers, ‘Cigarettes’ and Penn’s passions
+Flowers, Cigarettes and Penn’s passions

 In the 1960s, Penn began taking still-life shots of flowers.
-He’d go on to create a whole book of floral studies — Flowers, published in 1980 — and was still shooting the same subject at the start of this millennium, for example in Iceland Poppy/ Papaver nudicaule (A).
+He’d go on to create a whole book of floral studies — Flowers, published in 1980 — and was still photographing the same subject at the start of this millennium, for example in Iceland Poppy/ Papaver nudicaule (A).

 Throughout his career, Penn showed a gift for investing unlikely subjects with unprecedented grandeur.
 In 1972, he produced one of his major series, ‘Cigarettes’, featuring greatly magnified images of cigarette butts side by side.
 Bent and slightly mashed, they don’t look too dissimilar to weathered, Classical columns.